adaltas/node-csv-docs/src/md/parse/errors.md

 # Errors

 > Important: errors appeared recently with version 4.5.
-The coverage below is not exhaustive.
+The coverage is not yet exhaustive.
 The code, message and properties documented below may change in the near future.

 All errors instantiate the `CsvError` class which extends the JavaScript `Error` class.
 They share the following properties: